amanmehndiratta25/seng371project2/README.md

 Ryan

-4) Create Python program to run the previous two programs and graph their outputted data
+**4) Create Python program to run the previous two programs and graph their outputted data**

   - we are thinking of using matplotlib for this